[Update as of 8/19/21]

 How do I create a Thread?

-If you have the "Create Public Threads" permission and want to create a Thread, hover over any existing you would like to create a thread from and press on the # icon to create a thread.
+If you have the "Create Public Threads" permission and want to create a Thread, hover over any existing message you would like to create a thread from and press on the # icon to create a thread.

 You can also create a new thread by pressing the + button in your chat bar